 - Near the end of Grease, the principal announces over the intercom that the graduating seniors may go on to greatness.
 One possible glorious future (this scene being set in the late spring of 1959) she speculates they might look forward to?
 Being the next Vice-President Nixon.

 - In Shanghai Knights, Roy O'Bannon wastes most of his money writing false biographies of himself under a pen name.
 When Chon Wang finds out, he is disgusted with Roy, but Roy claims he has invested the rest into something that will revolutionize travel - zeppelining.
 When Chon is still not convinced, Roy claims that it's at least more likely to happen than some crazy invention called an "automobile".

-- In SLC Punk!, a punk proudly shows off his hyper-new laser disc player and explains what it is.
+- In SLC Punk!, a punk in the 1980s proudly shows off his hyper-new laser disc player and explains what it is.
 Laser discs never caught on.

 - In an episode of Teen Angel where the eponymous character travels back in time, we learn that shortly prior to his death, he had made a huge investment in "Planet Macarena" stock.
 After his future self warns him about this mistake, he then announces to "present" Steve that he will sell all his stock...and invest it in Tony Danza T-shirts.

-- Similarly, Abed and Troy were obsessed with the short-lived show The Cape in a flashback scene from Community.
+- Abed and Troy were obsessed with the short-lived show The Cape in a flashback scene.
 They insist it'll last "six seasons and a movie!"